adityapandeyz/flutter_tests/README.md

 - **`counter_maskedDiff.png`**: A diff image with a mask applied to highlight differences in a focused manner, often used to emphasize intentional changes.

-These images help ensure that your UI remains consistent and visually correct across different versions of your app.
+These images help ensure that the UI remains consistent and visually correct across different versions of the app.

 ### **Golden Testing with `golden_toolkit`**

-Golden tests ensure that your app's UI remains consistent by comparing the rendered output to a baseline image (the "golden" image).
+Golden tests ensure that the app's UI remains consistent by comparing the rendered output to a baseline image (the "golden" image).
 The `golden_toolkit` package offers a streamlined way to manage these tests.

 #### **1. Adding `golden_toolkit` Package**
-First, add `golden_toolkit` to your `pubspec.yaml`:
+First, add `golden_toolkit` to the `pubspec.yaml`:

 ```yaml
 dev_dependencies:
   golden_toolkit: ^0.15.0
 ```

 In Flutter, the default command to generate or update a golden image is simply running the `flutter test` command.
-However, to specifically manage golden files, you can use the `--update-goldens` flag.
-This flag tells the test runner to update the golden images instead of comparing against the existing ones.
+However, to specifically manage golden files, the `--update-goldens` flag can be used.
+This flag tells the test runner to update the golden images instead of comparing them against the existing ones.

 Here’s the command: